juvenius/du_ez_scanner/README.md

 - Programing board
 - Installed Script

+# INSTALLATION AND USE

-# Installation
+## Installation

 - COPY ***du_ez_scanner.lua*** in this repository to your clipboard
 - PASTE the code ingame in your Programing Board-

-Before you run the script:
+## Before you run your script
 - Make sure you that your scaning node is in range of the Programing Board

-# HOW TO USE
+- Be mindfull of your CPU / GPU usange, it is very intensive in computational resorces.
+If you see any problems with it when starting it **press ALT+9** to STOP the Script

+## Use

 ![fig1](fig1.jpg)
 ![fig2](fig2.jpg)